Bell X-1: Parallel development

-By 1944, design of the M.52 was 90% complete and Miles was told to go ahead with the construction of three prototypes.
-Later that year, the Air Ministry signed an agreement with the United States to exchange high-speed research and data.
-Miles' Chief Aerodynamicist Dennis Bancroft stated that Bell Aircraft personnel visited Miles later in 1944, and were given access to the drawings and research on the M.52, but the U.S. reneged on the agreement and no data was forthcoming in return.
-Unknown to Miles, Bell had already started construction of a rocket-powered supersonic design of their own, with a conventional horizontal tail.
-Bell was battling the problem of pitch control due to "blanking" the elevators.
-A variable-incidence tail appeared to be the most promising solution; and having already decided on it for the M.52, the Miles and the Royal Aircraft Establishment (RAE) tests supported this.
+In 1944, Miles was told to go ahead with the construction of three prototypes.
+In February 1946, with a first flight expected in the summer of 1946, the M52 was cancelled.
+In place of the manned full-scale M.52 it was decided to test 3/10 scale models of the aircraft, rocket propelled, dropped from an aircraft, and controlled by an autopilot.
+On the 10th of October 1948, a model achieved 1.38 Mach in level flight.

+The Bell XS-1 would have a conventional horizontal tail-plane but with trimming available on the stabilizer.
+It would be required for pitch control when a shockwave was preventing a deflected elevator from altering the pressure distribution and pitching force on the tailplane.

+In September 1946, a DH 108 tail-less jet aircraft was practicing for an attempt on the world speed record when it experienced violent pitching oscillations at Mach 0.875 and broke up.
+The Bell XS-1 would have a conventional horizontal tail which provides pitch damping not present in a tail-less aircraft.

 Research studies

 The XS-1 was first discussed in December 1944.
 Early specifications for the aircraft were for a piloted supersonic vehicle that could fly at 800 mph at 35000 feet for two to five minutes.
 On 16 March 1945, the U.S. Army Air Forces Flight Test Division and the National Advisory Committee for Aeronautics (NACA) contracted with the Bell Aircraft Company to build three XS-1 (for "Experimental, Supersonic", later X-1) aircraft to obtain flight data on conditions in the transonic speed range.

-The aircraft's designers built a rocket plane after considering alternatives.
+Bell built a rocket plane after considering the turbojet alternative.
 Turbojets could not achieve the required performance at high altitude.
 An aircraft with both turbojet and rocket engines would be too large and complex.
 The X-1 was, in principle, a "bullet with wings", its shape closely resembling a Browning .50-caliber (12.7 mm) machine gun bullet, known to be stable in supersonic flight.
 The shape was followed to the extent of seating its pilot behind a sloped, framed window inside a confined cockpit in the nose, with no ejection seat.

+For the design of the XS-1 the many unknowns relating to transonic and supersonic flight meant seeking every available source of information from governmental agencies, powerplant manufacturers and research institutions.
+Foreign information became available in early 1946, shortly after the first glide test of the XS-1 in Jan 1946, when the British Ministry of Supply cancelled the Miles M.52 and ordered all research reports and other information be sent to Bell Aircraft.